The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

 content_blocks:
   - _bookshop_name: headers/heroHome
     title:
-      title_above: Australian
+      title_above: Aussie
       title_below: Experts
       full_title: The Fastest and easiest way to protect your brand in Australia
     search:
-      title: 'File online OR get expert advice at no extra cost.
-Get started:'
+      title: 'File instantly online.
+Get started by entering your trade mark here:'
     aussie:
+      title: Need help?
+Contact us for expert advice at no extra cost.
-      title: >-
+      subtitle: >-
         Our fees are the same as other online platforms - our difference is our approach.
-      subtitle: >-
 Every application is checked and filed by our expert lawyers.
-The most reliable and cost-effective way to protect your brand.
     scrolling_banner:
       - title: Online application or contact our experts
       - title: Integrated with IP Australia